gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

 sudo yum clean all
 ```

-> **Important:** If you are upgrading from GitSwarm EE 2015.3 or prior, and
+> **Important:** If you are updating from GitSwarm EE 2015.3 or prior, and
-> you had GitLab CI enabled, you must upgrade to GitSwarm EE 2015.4 before
+> you had GitLab CI enabled, you must update to GitSwarm EE 2015.4 before
-> you upgrade to GitSwarm EE 2016.1.
+> you update to GitSwarm EE 2016.1.

 ## Performing the update to 2016.1